 padding is selected, type, thickness and density.

-on all these factors, here is a basic guideline for how long you might
+on these 5 factors, here is a basic guideline for how long you might

 expect a carpet to last: